Skip to content

 Tree by Tree, Sheet by Sheet

-Every day, at least 27,000 trees are sacrificed for toilet paper production.
-These massive intrusions into nature have profound effects on our environment.
-Forests are home to countless plant and animal species and play a crucial role in the carbon cycle.
-When trees are cut down, the carbon dioxide stored within them is released, accelerating climate change.
-But that's not all – deforestation also leads to soil erosion and deteriorates water quality.
+Every day, at least 27,000 trees are felled to make toilet paper.
+That kind of assault on nature has deep consequences for the environment.
+Forests aren't just home to countless plant and animal species – they play a crucial role in the carbon cycle.
+When trees come down, the carbon dioxide stored inside them is released, speeding up climate change.
+And it doesn't stop there: clearing forests causes soil erosion and degrades water quality.

-Another issue is illegal logging for paper products, which, along with industrial wood processing, has caused a dramatic decline in rainforests.
-Experts report that Indonesia lost twice as much forest area to the pulp industry between 2000 and 2010 as it did to palm oil plantations.
+There's another problem: the partly illegal logging behind paper products, which together with industrial wood processing has driven a dramatic decline in old-growth forests.
+Experts report that between 2000 and 2010, Indonesia lost twice as much forest to the pulp industry as it did to palm oil plantations.

 From Indonesian Rainforests to Our Bathrooms